zapabug/ZapSliggers/documentation/docs/snippets/details.md

-Okay, let's gather the specific information you need from the `tvapp` project to compare it with `Klunkstr`.
+Okay, let's gather the specific information you need from the `tvapp` project to compare it with `Zapsliggers`.

 **1. NDK Versions & `package.json`**